KxSystems/pyq/doc/manual/pyq.rst

 Each previous
 ^^^^^^^^^^^^^

-In the previous section we've seen a function :func:`~pyq.K.ratios` that takes a vector and produces the ratios of the adjacent elements.
+In the previous section we have seen a function :func:`~pyq.K.ratios` that takes a vector and produces the ratios of the adjacent elements.
 A similar function called :func:`~pyq.K.deltas` produces the differences between the adjacent
 elements: